danielbultrini/Clean_Dirty_Qubits/README.md

 Alternate versions will work, but these are guaranteed to function.

-If you find this work useful, please cite it as
+If you find this work useful, please consider citing the original paper:
 ```
 @misc{https://doi.org/10.48550/arxiv.2205.13454,
   doi = {10.48550/ARXIV.2205.13454},